-I-2-0-5.Hearing Office Chief Administrative Law Judge, Administrative Law Judge and Hearing Office Staff Responsibilities
+I-2-0-5.Hearing Office Chief Administrative Law Judge, Administrative Law Judge, and Hearing Office Staff Responsibilities

-Last Update: 9/28/05 (Transmittal I-2-66)
+Last Update: 11/20/18 (Transmittal I-2-220)

 A. Hearing Office Chief Administrative Law Judge (HOCALJ) Responsibilities

-In addition to hearing and deciding cases, the Hearing Office Chief Administrative Law Judge (HOCALJ), under delegation from the Chief Administrative Law Judge, has the authority to assign cases to ALJs.
-The HOCALJ has administrative and managerial responsibility for all personnel in the hearing office (HO) and provides overall guidance and direction regarding adherence to time and attendance procedures; staffing, space, equipment and expert witness needs; rotational assignment of cases and review of work products; application of performance standards and appraisals; and approval of travel vouchers, itineraries, and expenditures.
+In addition to hearing and deciding cases, the HOCALJ, under delegation from the Chief Administrative Law Judge, has the authority to assign cases to administrative law judges (ALJ).
+The HOCALJ has administrative and managerial responsibility for all personnel in the hearing office (HO) and provides overall guidance and direction regarding adherence to time and attendance procedures; staffing, space, equipment, and expert witness needs; rotational assignment of cases and review of work products; application of performance standards and appraisals; and approval of travel vouchers, itineraries, and expenditures.

-C. Hearing Office (HO) Staff Responsibilities
+C. HO Staff Responsibilities

 Under the overall guidance and direction of the HOCALJ and HO management, HO staff responsibilities include, but are not limited to: